bittercoder/bittercoder.github.io/about.md

 ### More Information

-I have a love of back end services and distributed systems as well as coaching and growing developers - I always prefer brown-fields to green-fields.
+I have a love of back end services, APIs and distributed systems as well as coaching and growing developers.

 My current interests in software engineering are broad and include: